MilenTecle/znapped/README.md

 #### Notifications

-Guide on how to implement the undread count for notifications
+Guide on how to implement the unread count for notifications
 - [Conditional Rendering](https://legacy.reactjs.org/docs/conditional-rendering.html)

-Build the notifications funtionality
+Build the notifications functionality
 - [Building a Real Time Notification Center in React](https://dev.to/nikl/building-a-real-time-notification-center-in-react-99b)

 - [How to Create React Notifications without dependencies](https://tinloof.com/blog/how-to-create-react-notifications-with-0-dependencies)